MicrosoftLearning/PL-400_Microsoft-Power-Platform-Developer/Instructions/Labs/LAB[PL-400]_Lab02_Model_Driven_App.md

 - What customizations can be made on the sitemap of a model-driven app?
 - Remember to continue working in your DEVELOPMENT environment.
 We’ll move everything to production once everything is built and tested.

+## Starter solution

+A starter solution file for this lab can be found in the  C:\Labfiles\L02\Starter folder.

+## Completed solution

+A completed solution file for this lab can be found in the  C:\Labfiles\L02\Completed folder.

 ## Exercise 1: Customize forms and views

 **Objective:** In this exercise, you will customize views and forms of the tables that will be used in the model-driven app.